aws-samples/shopfloor-connectivity/docs/core/base-source-configuration.md

 # BaseSourceConfiguration

 The BaseSourceConfiguration class contains the common properties for protocol adapter sources.
-Proptocol adapters extend this class with specific properties for that adapter.
+Protocol adapters extend this class with specific properties for that adapter.

 -[Schema](#Schema)

 -[Example](#Example)

 **Properties:**